MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: MLP fusion with approximate NTK

 \section{MLP fusion with approximate NTK}

-For the reader's convenience, we first derive the concrete form of NTK for MLP in \Cref{sec:NTK_form}; \Cref{sec:clustering} then provides the exact form of the proposed clustering-based efficient method and then verify in \Cref{sec:ntk_verify} that the proposed method meets the expectations raised before.
+For the reader's convenience, we first derive the concrete form of the NTK for MLP and MoE modules in \Cref{sec:NTK_form}.
+Next, \Cref{sec:clustering} outlines the exact form of the proposed clustering-based \alg, followed by verification in \Cref{sec:ntk_verify} to ensure the method meets the previously stated expectations.
+Finally, \Cref{sec:layer_wise} presents layer-wise tuning, incorporating ideas from further distillation.